15A NCAC 02T .0302 DEFINITIONS

 (2) "Building" means any structure occupied or intended for supporting or sheltering any occupancy.

-(3) "Building drain" means that part of the lowest piping of a drainage system that receives the discharge from soil, waste and other drainage pipes that extends 10 feet beyond the walls of the building and conveys the drainage to the building sewer.
+(3) "Building drain" means that part of the lowest piping of a drainage system that receives the discharge from soil, waste, and other drainage pipes that extends 10 feet beyond the walls of the building and conveys the drainage to the building sewer.

-(4) "Building sewer" means that part of the drainage system that extends from the end of the building drain and conveys the discharge from a single building to a public gravity sewer, private gravity sewer, individual sewage disposal system or other point of disposal.
+(4) "Building sewer" means that part of the drainage system that extends from the end of the building drain and conveys the discharge from a single building to a public gravity sewer, private gravity sewer, individual sewage disposal system, or other point of disposal.

-(8) "Public sewer" means a sewer located in a dedicated public street, roadway, or dedicated public right‑of‑way or easement which is owned or operated by any municipality, county, water or sewer district, or any other political subdivision of the state authorized to construct or operate a sewer system.
+(8) "Public sewer" means a sewer located in a dedicated public street, roadway, or dedicated public right‑of‑way or easement that is owned or operated by any municipality, county, water or sewer district, or any other political subdivision of the state authorized to construct or operate a sewer system.

 History Note: Authority G.S.
 143-215.1; 143-215.3(a);

 Eff.
-September 1, 2006.
+September 1, 2006;